Employment after studies

 This category is aimed at those applicants who, through their studies, have developed genuine and credible business ideas.
 This category will enable them to apply to stay in the UK to develop their businesses in the UK.

-From 6 April 2013, applications can be made in the UK or overseas.
-You must be endorsed by the HEI from which you graduated and your degree must have been awarded within the 12 months before you are endorsed under the Tier 1 Graduate Entrepreneur category.
+Applications can be made in the UK or overseas.
+You must be endorsed by a HEI and your degree must have been awarded before the isue date of your endorsement letter.
 Successful applicants will be granted leave for 12 months initially and will have the option to extend for a further 12 months.
 It is possible to sponsor dependants provided they meet the Tier 1 maintenance requirements.

 If your Tier 4 visa was applied for on or after 13 December 2012, it is possible to be self-employed whilst you are awaiting a decision on your Tier 1 Graduate Entrepreneur application.
 You must have submitted your Tier 1 Graduate Entrepreneur application whilst your Tier 4 visa was still valid to benefit from this.
 If your Tier 4 visa was applied for before 13 December 2012, you will need to wait until your Tier 1 Graduate Entrepreneur visa is issued before you can start working on a self-employed basis.

-From 6 April 2013, there will be 2000 places available under this category.
-1,000 of these will be for MBA graduates from UK HEI's, 900 will be for graduates of any subject from UK HEIs and 100 places will be for elite global graduate entrepreneurs from overseas identified by UK Trade and Industry.
+From 6 April 2014, there are be 2000 places available under this category.
+1,900 of these will be for graduates of any subject, known as "General Endorsements" and 100 places for elite global graduate entrepreneurs from overseas identified by UK Trade and Industry, known as "Global Endorsements".
+The University of Warwick has 20 places to offer for 2014/15.

-The University of Warwick is taking part in this scheme and more details about how to apply can be found on the Student Careers and Skills website.
+The University of Warwick is taking part in this scheme and more details about how to submit your business idea to the University for assessment can be found on the Student Careers and Skills website.

-The Policy Guidance for the Tier 1 Graduate Entrepreneur category can be found on the Home Office website.
+The Policy Guidance for the Tier 1 Graduate Entrepreneur category can be found on the Home Office website and should be read before you submit your visa application.

 This category is aimed at individuals whose intention it is to invest in the UK by setting up or taking over and being actively involved in one or more businesses.
 To be eligible, you must be able to show evidence that you have access to not less than £200,000; or access to not less than £50,000 from various financial institutions/Government Departments (see the Policy Guidance for further details) and that money must be disposable in the UK.